 The caribou has graced Canada’s 25-cent coin for nearly 80 years, dating back to 1936, when a change of sovereigns prompted the Canadian government to alter its coins’ reverse designs as well.

-The current Canadian 25-cent coins have a weight of 4.4 grams, a 23.88-mm diameter, a 1.58-mm thickness, and are composed of 94 per cent steel, 3.8 per cent copper and 2.2 per cent nickel plating.
+Canada’s current 25-cent coins have a weight of 4.4 grams, a 23.88-millimetre diameter, a 1.58-millimetre thickness and are composed of 94 per cent steel, 3.8 per cent copper and 2.2 per cent nickel plating.

 Designed by Canadian artist Trevor Tennant, this coin features a full-colour caribou set in an engraved mountain landscape.
-It has a mintage of 8,500, a weight of 31.39 grams and a 38-mm diameter.
+It has a mintage of 8,500, a weight of 31.39 grams and a 38-millimetre diameter.